Las Meninas (Picasso): Other versions

-Velázquez's Las Meninas has served as inspiration not only to Picasso.
-The first follower of Velázquez was certainly his son-in-law Juan Bautista del Mazo, appointed court painter to Philip IV of Spain in 1661.
-In the portrait of the Infanta Margarita of Spain, 1666, in the backplane, one can see the placement of Charles II and the dwarf Mari Bárbola in a scene similar to Las Meninas by Velázquez.
-Here is a list of works by artists who also have versioned Las Meninas throughout art history.
+Velázquez's Las Meninas have served as inspiration not only to Picasso.
+The first follower of Velazquez was certainly his son-in-law Juan Bautista del Mazo, court painter to Philip IV in 1661.
+In the portrait of the Infanta Margarita of Spain, 1666, in the backplane, man can see the placement of Charles II and the dwarf Mari Bárbola in a scene similar to Las Meninas by Velazquez.
+There is a list of some works of artists who also have versioned Las Meninas throughout art history.